mattkirkland/design-methods/notepad.md

 Need to find: sarah hendren talk. intro to ergonomics link. intro to cogsci link.

 Also started basics of week 4.
 Find Erika Hall links.

+### 9/15/20

+Finished up week 4 prez, and this is just a note to mine the '006 intro to testing' keynote for stuff when we get to more interactive user testing.

+### 9/17/20

+Today: recap on why do research. ethnographic options.
+THEN: review of online options.
+THEN: how to apply methods! just pull from examples people have.